whu-yzding/whu-yzding.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a third-year Ph.D. student at the School of Cyber Science and Engineering, Wuhan University, advised by Prof. [Donghong Ji](https://scholar.google.com/citations?user=2Q-7u3AAAAAJ) and Prof. [Fei Li](https://scholar.google.com/citations?user=AoMmysMAAAAJ).
 My research focuses on natural language processing and social computing, with particular interests in stance detection, argument mining, sentiment analysis, explainability of large language models, and social agents.
-I am interested in developing intelligent systems that can better understand human opinions, emotions, and reasoning processes in social contexts, and interact with users in more interpretable, natural, and socially aware ways.
+I aim to develop socially intelligent and human-like agent systems with capabilities in affective reasoning, argumentative reasoning, continual learning, and multi-agent interaction.
+My goal is to enable these agents to better understand human opinions, emotions, and reasoning in social contexts, interact with users in more interpretable, natural, and efficient ways, and effectively accomplish complex real-world tasks.

 # 🔥 News